Current Grinnell Students

 The Office of Financial Aid will process returning student financial aid applications on a rolling basis.
 Keep the following in mind:

-- Eligibility cannot be determined until the Board of Trustees approves the comprehensive fee for 2022–23.
+- Eligibility cannot be determined until the Board of Trustees approves the comprehensive fee for the upcoming year.
 This is typically in January.

 - Financial aid notifications for the earliest applicants are estimated to be delivered beginning in mid-May.